-COMPLETE COMPREHENSIVE FINANCIAL MANAGEMENT POLICIES updated February 2020 - see appendix ([link](#))
+[COMPLETE COMPREHENSIVE FINANCIAL MANAGEMENT POLICIES](#) link provided

 THE BUDGET PROCESS

 The City adopts a biennial, or two-year, budget in even numbered years.
 Biennial budgets begin in odd numbered years.
 In the simplest form, the budget process can be divided into two distinct phases: development of the Mayor's proposed budget and development of the City Council's budget.
 In actuality there are many steps in the process.
 The following is a summary of the various steps of the budget process followed by a description of the process to amend a budget.